 Regional Water Board TMDLs

 Description: In addition to the State Water Board developing or adopted projects, the Regional Water Boards have recently adopted and are in the process of developing a variety of amendments to their respective basin plans including TMDLs for different pollutants, as well as issuing various permits throughout the state.
-Examples include: TMDL for Toxicity, Chlorpyrifos, and Diazinon in the Calleguas Creek (Los Angeles Board), TMDL for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (Central Valley Region), Napa River Watershed – Pathogens (San Francisco Bay Water Board), Implementation Plans for the TMDLs for Metals in the Los Cerritos Channel and for Metals and Selenium in the San Gabriel River and Impaired Tributaries (Los Angeles Water Board), Recreation Standards for Inland Fresh Surface Waters (Santa Ana Water Board), and Revised TMDL Daily Loads for Indicator Bacteria (San Diego Water Board).
+Examples include: TMDL for Toxicity, Chlorpyrifos, and Diazinon in the Calleguas Creek (Los Angeles Board), TMDLs for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (Central Valley Region), Napa River Watershed – Pathogens (San Francisco Bay Water Board), Implementation Plans for the TMDLs for Metals in the Los Cerritos Channel and for Metals and Selenium in the San Gabriel River and Impaired Tributaries (Los Angeles Water Board), Recreation Standards for Inland Fresh Surface Waters (Santa Ana Water Board), and Revised TMDL Daily Loads for Indicator Bacteria (San Diego Water Board).

-Related Impacts: The main goal of all of the Water Boards’ actions is to protect and improve the quality of the State’s waters.
+Related Impacts: The main goal of all of the Water Boards’ actions is to protect and improve the quality of the state’s waters.
 Implementation measures identified during the development of these policies, amendments, and basin plan amendments, as well as the reasonably foreseeable methods of compliance for these actions, may have similar potential impacts as those identified for the Provisions, for example, a higher level of treatment of wastewater, and effluent monitoring.

 Probable Future Toxicity TMDLs